 Balancing Description and Interpretation

 Interpretation allows you to move beyond mere description to offer insights and analysis.
-It’s where you connect your specific observations to your broader thesis statement.
+It is where you connect your specific observations to your broader thesis statement.
 For instance, after describing the variety of produce at the farmers’ market, you might reflect on what this variety reveals about the richness of local agriculture, the changing seasons, or the value of sustainable farming practices.

 4. Write the Conclusion